rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="jms-protocol" class="anchor" href="#jms-protocol">JMS protocol</a>

-In this use case we are demonstrating a basic JMS application which reads, via an environment variable (`TOKEN`), the JWT token that will use as password when authenticating with RabbitMQ.
+In this use case you are demonstrating a basic JMS application which reads, via an environment variable (`TOKEN`), the JWT token that will use as password when authenticating with RabbitMQ.

 It is **critically important** to grant the required permission to the *exchange* `jms.durable.queues`.